 Profile: General Dynamics Corp (GD.N)

-General Dynamics Corporation, incorporated on February 21, 1952, is an aerospace and defense company that offers a portfolio of products and services in business aviation; combat vehicles, weapons systems and munitions; command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) solutions and information technology (IT) services, and shipbuilding.
-The Company operates through four business groups: Aerospace, which produces Gulfstream aircraft; provides aircraft services, and performs aircraft completions for other original equipment manufacturers (OEMs); Combat Systems, which design and manufacture combat vehicles, weapons systems and munitions; Information Systems and Technology, which provides C4ISR solutions and IT services, and Marine Systems, which design, construct and repair surface ships and submarines.
+General Dynamics Corporation, incorporated on February 21, 1952, is a global aerospace and defense company.
+The Company offers a portfolio of products and services in business aviation; combat vehicles, weapons systems and munitions; information technology (IT) services and C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance) solutions, and shipbuilding and ship repair.
+The Company operates through four business groups: Aerospace, Combat Systems, Information Systems and Technology, and Marine Systems.

 Information Systems and Technology